nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add Meeting With Boss startdate/11-11-2011 17:30 enddate/11-11-2011 19:30` <br>
   Adds a task called 'Meeting With Boss', with start date 11-11-2011 17:30, and end date to be 11-11-2011 19:30.
 * `add Check Email enddate/today` <br>
-  Adds a task called 'Check Email', sets the end date to be today's date.
+  Adds a task called 'Check Email', and sets the deadline to be today's date.

 ### 2.3.
 Updating a task : `update`